peterpolidoro/machine-communication-presentation/text.md

 poking or vibrating it.
 Or maybe there is a way to deliver messages into its brain with some sort of probe, bypassing its senses.

-The researcher requested using the ear as the receiver, so for now you assume that is important.
+It seems reasonable to use the mouse ear as a receiver, so go with that for now.
 You make a mental note, though, that perhaps you can try another receiver in the future if necessary.

 [Mouth](mouth)

-Perhaps the most obvious way to transmit a signal from a human brain into a mouse ear is by using your mouth.
+Perhaps the most obvious way for a human to transmit a signal from her brain into a ear is by using her mouth.
 Humans often transmit signals from their mouths to other human ears when they want to communicate information.

 Messages are going from my brain through my mouth into your ears and to your